junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 E) ...

-Just as we settles in again, the video freezes again.
+Just as we settle in again, the video freezes again.

 LOGO REVEAL: